Frequently Asked Questions

 Does Pollyanna address the Holocaust in its curriculum?

-At Pollyanna, we believe curriculum should look honestly at how global and historical events have shaped domestic life, and we applaud the work of groups like Facing History & Ourselves who provide resources to facilitate productive and vital conversations on the Holocaust and antisemitism, both abroad and in the United States.
-Pollyanna’s curriculum, however, centers on race and racial literacy in the United States.
-Through this curriculum, students will come to understand the nature of power, survival, and resilience, as well as how social constructions work, and will be able to make connections between the histories of race, racism, and antisemitism.
+At Pollyanna, we applaud the work of groups like Facing History & Ourselves who provide excellent resources to facilitate productive and vital conversations on the Holocaust and antisemitism, both abroad and in the United States.
+Pollyanna’s curriculum complements that work by centering on race and racial literacy in the United States.
+Through this curriculum, students will come to understand the nature of power, survival, and resilience, as well as how social constructions work.
+We believe that our curriculum like those focused on the Holocaust enable students to make critical connections between the histories of race, racism, and antisemitism.

 What do Pollyanna’s services cost?